-- Finalists will be selected from Photobook and Student category entrants
+Finalists will be selected from Photobook and Student category entrants

-- Student and Photobook winners are not eligible to receive the $500 Finalist credit
+- Student and Photobook winners are not eligible to receive the Finalist credit prize

-- The People’s Choice award is selected from the twelve finalists, and goes to the book with the most votes from visitors to the Award exhibition
+- The People’s Choice award is selected from the finalists, and goes to the book with the most votes from visitors to the Award exhibition

 - Finalists will be exhibited in the Award exhibition, catalogue and on the website